jakenbear/linkcheck/README.md

 - Click "Check Links"
 - See results below

-Note: API key is exposed in client-side code.
-For production, consider server-side proxy for security.
+Note: Relies on a public CORS proxy (api.allorigins.win).
+For production, consider a custom proxy for reliability.